 Address: Ternate, North Maluku

 Peresean is a fighting tradition between two men from the Sasak tribe in Lombok.
 They use a rattan stick as a sword, and a shield made of buffalo skin.
 The fighter is only allowed to attack the opponent’s back and shoulders.
 Traditional musical instruments such as a gong, kendang (traditional drum), and seruling (traditional flute) are played in the background.

 Address: Kampung Sasak, Lombok

 Experience unique cultural celebrations in Indonesia

 When thinking of Indonesia, you must associate it with a beach adventure, mustn’t you?
-While the beaches in Indonesia are wonderful, they certainly aren’t the only captivating attraction.
+While the beaches and surf spots in Indonesia are wonderful, they certainly aren’t the only captivating attraction.
 Discover the local traditions and cultures of the diverse Indonesia.
 The harvest offering ceremony, the unusual funeral ceremony, and the young man jumping over a boulder are proof that Indonesia is so rich in culture.
 Time your visit to Indonesia to witness the country’s uniqueness.